DevTK0/Lightspeed-React/README.md

 When we look at variants, we see that while we still lose some distance by placing common components very far from the variant components, what we get is a clearer representation of the code.
 Customisations will live close to their variant components and it becomes very clear which components are reused and which are customisations for the variant.

 ### Global Components
+Global components can be called from anywhere.
+They are demarked by a (global) import. (e.g. import { config } from "@/(global)/configs/...)

 `/lib`
   - AWS SDK
   - Supabase
   - Next Safe Action
+  - Error handling
+  - Utilities

 `/components/ui`
   - Shadcn/ui